5 Best Food Tours in Kyoto

 The tour we loved the most and suggest booking ASAP is this one!

 Our personal FAVORITE food tour was this night food tour.
-Not only did we try Kyoto’s best dishes, but also toured Geshia districts and tasted sake!
+Not only did we try Kyoto’s best dishes, but we also toured the Geshia districts and tasted sake!
 This was the best introduction to Kyoto.

 1. Kyoto Night Time Foodie Tour